manalbayoumi/deep-learning-challenge/README.md

 	* Compiling, Training, and Evaluating the Model
 	* How many neurons, layers, and activation functions did you select for your neural network model, and why?
- 	I had 2 tries
+ 	I have 4 layers, 3 input layers, 2 hidden layers and 1 output layers.
+I have 43+80+30+1=154 neurons.
+I have 2 activitation functions.
+I am using the relu function because X is non linear relationship.
+For the output, I am using the Sigmoid because the result is two value classifications.

 	* Were you able to achieve the target model performance?
-The best I got accuracy 0.7402
+The best I got an accuracy of 0.7402.

 	* What steps did you take in your attempts to increase model performance?
+There are four ways to increase the performance:
+	1. Increase layer of neural network and check if performance is getting better.
+	2. Adjusting the neural unit number.
+Using too few neural numbers may lead to underfitting.
+On other hand, using too many neural numbers may result in overfitting.
+	3. You can change the activitation function, for hidden layer use `relu` and for classification we can use `Sigmoid`, for multiple classification use `softmax`, for regression use `linear`
+	4. Increase the number of epochs.

 	3. Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+	 For this model, the loss is 56% and accuracy is 72% after 100 epoch run.
+When the neural network model is running, the loss should drop and approach zero, at the same time the accuracy should rise.
+So, 72% of accuracy is good enough, but 56% of loss is not good and far away from having a successful model.
+We have to retrain the model to lower the loss using the techniques listed above.

 4. **Machine Learning Packages**